rockford-mp/ngx-howler/README.md

-Fork of [@kainonly/ngx-howler](https://github.com/kainonly/ngx-howler) with custom modifications.
+Fork of [@kainonly/ngx-howler](https://github.com/kainonly/ngx-howler) with custom modifications implemented.

-**PLEASE DON'T USE IT, IT'S ONLY FOR A SIDE-PROJECT!!!!**
+> Angular version supported: v17

+**this is for a side project, not official.**